kavin0x/Supply-bot/README.md

+#NOTE:
+This project is still way in beta, hardly working, feel free to help me work on this.

 # Supply-bot

 Supply-bot is an AI-powered inventory management system that leverages GPT models to provide intelligent inventory analysis, demand prediction, and optimization recommendations.